-According to the New York Human Rights Law, it is strictly prohibited for any employer with more than four workers to discriminate against someone based on their gender, gender identity, or their transgender status.
-It is also illegal on the federal level for any employer to sexually harass or to discriminate against an employee due to Title VII of the Civil Rights Act of 1964.
+According to the New York Human Rights Law, it is strictly prohibited for any employer with more than four workers to discriminate against someone based on their gender, gender identity, or transgender status.
+It is also illegal on the federal level for any employer to sexually harass or discriminate against an employee due to Title VII of the Civil Rights Act of 1964.
 The law states that someone’s gender identity, appearance, self-image, behavior, or expression of their sexual identity must not make them a target for discrimination in any work environment.

 What is considered sexual harassment in New York?

 Sexual harassment can be based on one single act, but in most instances, it is a pervasive and systematic way that a supervisor or employer intimidates or threatens an employee – so much so that it hinders their work performance.
 In cases where it might be one single act, the harassment is referred to as “quid pro quo” sexual harassment.
 This is when an authority figure or someone who holds power over your work status makes a request for a sexual act and either implicitly or explicitly makes it known that your status at work is dependent on your compliance with their request.

 It might also be that the employer makes a sexual request and makes it known that if you do something for them, they will do something to further your career or provide a perk to your employment status.

 Another kind of sexual harassment is when someone engages in offensive behavior that makes an employee so uncomfortable that it limits their ability to perform their job.
 If another employee or a boss engages in sexually harassing behaviors that are repetitious enough that they create a threatening or hostile work atmosphere, that is also considered sexual harassment and is illegal.

 Sexually harassing behaviors are things like making sexual innuendos, inappropriate touching, making derogatory remarks based on someone’s sex, making unwelcome sexual advances, telling sexually-charged jokes, or displaying explicitly sexual images.